ahwayakchih/nobbic/SetupAlpineHost.markdown

 How to set up Alpine Linux for running rootless podman
 ======================================================

-This document is mainly a compilation of 3 other documents:
+This tutorial is mainly a compilation of 3 other documents:

 1. https://wiki.alpinelinux.org/wiki/Installation
 2. https://wiki.alpinelinux.org/wiki/Podman